-The Nash-Sutcliffe model efficiency coefficient (E) is commonly used to assess the predictive power of hydrological discharge models.
-However, it can also be used to quantitatively describe the accuracy of model outputs for other things than discharge such as nutrient loadings, temperature, concentrations etc. The question for E is shown below.
-Nash-Sutcliffe efficiencies can range from -infinity to 1.0.
-An efficiency of 1.0 corresponds to a perfect match between model and observed data, whereas an efficiency less than 0.0 occurs when the observed mean is a better predictor than the model.
+The Nash-Sutcliffe model efficiency coefficient (NSE) is commonly used to assess the predictive power of hydrological discharge models.
+However, it can also be used to quantitatively describe the accuracy of model outputs for other things than discharge such as nutrient loadings, temperature, concentrations etc.

 Note - this model assumes the observed data is regularly spaced in time.
 If the spacing of observation times is not constant, please consider one of the following models: